 Next, let’s take a closer look at what engaging content consumers and affiliates and sponsors might look like for your podcast.

 Selling content directly to your audience

-Asking your audience to buy a product from you, or for direct donations can be awkward for many new podcasters, but it’s one of the funding paths that helps keep a program independent.
+Asking your audience to support your podcast can be awkward.
+But despite the discomfort, it’s one of the funding paths that helps keep your show independent.